warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## Warden Protocol Node

 Warden Protocol Node is any blockchain node in the Warden Protocol network.
-Nodes are responsible for routing requests to the appropriate [Keychain](#keychain) and routing responses back to the client.
+Nodes are responsible for routing requests to [Keychains](#keychain) and routing responses back to the client.

 To run a blockchain node, build and run the chain binary called `wardend`.
 To interact with a node, use the [Node API](/operate-a-node/node-api-reference).
-Note that running a node is a prerequisite for becoming a [validator](#validator).
 See also: [Full node](#full-node).

 (?)
 Is it always a full node?